rjayapra/vbd-aks-workloads/Prerequisites.md

     kubectl get nodes
     ```

-By following these prerequisites, you will be ready to create and work on an AKS cluster.
+Now you should be ready to work on the AKS cluster created.